DustinVanPraet/SQLShowcase/SQL Portfolio/QA Testing with SQL/Automating UPDATES/From Zero to Hero.md

 -- Input variables for gameset_id, win_amount desired, and # of times the turn repeats.
 EXEC QueueTicketWinAmount 1482, 10.00, 5
 ```
-**Unfortunately, the following are still additional issues that aren't solved with this Stored Procedure**
+**Unfortunately, the following are still issues that aren't solved with this Stored Procedure**
 - It didn't eliminate the need to look up the gameset_id using the active gamesets query.
 - It doesn't expedite and solve the initial issue when requested multipliers are 10x, 1x, 5x, and 50x in that specific order.
 - It also doesn't run a check on errors if the win_amount doesn't exist within a gameset.